 I have taught primarily in the areas of competition and contract law and have received the Vice-Chancellor’s Award for Distinguished Teaching (2008) and a national Citation for outstanding contribution to student learning (2009).
 I am currently teaching Cartels, Institutions and Research Project in the Melbourne Law School's Global Competition and Consumer Law Program.

-My publications have been predominantly in the field of competition law and include my (relatively) recent monograph, International Merger Policy: Applying Domestic Law to International Markets (Edward Elgar, 2014).
-I am also co-author (with P Clarke and S Corones) of Competition Law and Policy (OUP, 3rd edn, 2011) and (with P Clarke) Contract Law – Commentaries, Cases and Perspectives (OUP, 3rd edn, 2016).Several of these publications can be downloaded at http://ssrn.com/author=962582
+My publications have been predominantly in the field of competition law, including my monograph, International Merger Policy: Applying Domestic Law to International Markets (Edward Elgar, 2014).
+I am also co-author (with P Clarke and S Corones) of Competition Law and Policy (OUP, 3rd edn, 2011) and (with P Clarke) Contract Law – Commentaries, Cases and Perspectives (OUP, 3rd edn, 2016).
+Recent journal articles include ‘Section 46: its purpose and the proposed new effects test’ (2017 ABLR), Julie Clarke, ‘The Opinion of AG Wahl in the lntel rebates case: A triumph of substance over form?'’
+(2017 World Competition) and Caron Beaton-Wells and Julie Clarke, ‘Deterrent Penalties for Corporate Colluders: Lifting the Bar’ (2018) 37(1) University of Queensland Law Journal 107-125.
+Several of my publications can be downloaded at http://ssrn.com/author=962582

 I have also created and maintain the Australian Competition Law website.